-- Payment Summaries have to be prepared and sent to all employees by 14th July each year unless your business was operating the single touch payroll system for the entire period of 2018/2019, in which case the equivalent of the payment summaries will be prepared by the Australian Taxation Office for each employee. - PAYG Withholding Tax the annual summary is due to be lodged with the Australian Taxation Office by 14 August unless your business was operating the single touch payroll system for the entire period of 2018/2019. - Payroll Tax (if you are liable if you have any questions, please contact us) - you have to prepare a reconciliation of total payroll for the year showing

-- the total amount of payroll tax payable and then reconcile this with the remittances that you have forwarded throughout the year. - WorkCover a WorkCover Declaration is due by 31 August certifying wages paid for year ending 30 June 2019.
+- Payment Summaries if you're using the Single Touch Payroll (STP) you will be exempt from issuing payment summaries to your employees if you have made a "finalisation declaration".
+The payment summaries will be made available to your employees online through myGov.
+The finalisation declaration requires the employer to declare that all of the information relative to the financial year for each employee has been provided through your STP reporting.
+Finalisation declarations lodgement requirements: - Employers with 20 or more employees will have until 14th July 2020. - Employers with 19 or less employees will have until 31st July 2020. - Payment Summaries if you are not using Single Touch Payroll (STP) have to be prepared and sent to all employees by 14th July 2020. - PAYG Withholding Tax if you are not using Single Touch Payroll (STP) the annual summary is due to be lodged with the Australian Taxation Office by 14th August. - Payroll Tax (if you are liable if you have any questions, please contact us) you have to prepare a reconciliation of total payroll for the year showing the total amount of payroll tax payable and then reconcile this with the remittances that you have forwarded throughout the year. - WorkCover a WorkCover Declaration is due by 31st August certifying wages paid for year ending 30th June 2020.